 This is a really critical moment for corporate tax transparency.

-A proposed EU law would mean all big multinational corporations must finally disclose how much they earn in each country and what they pay in taxes.
+A proposed EU directive would mean all big multinational corporations must finally disclose how much they earn in each country and what they pay in taxes.
 Increased transparency means we could hold them accountable and ensure they are paying appropriate taxes in all countries.

 Members of the European Council will vote on 25th February but the Irish government has been one of the few countries consistently blocking these proposals.

 Will you take urgent action today by signing our petition calling on Tánaiste Leo Varadkar and Minister Paschal Donohoe to vote in favour of transparent tax practices for large multinationals on 25th February?

 Tax is a powerful way to fund schools and hospitals everywhere.
 We all pay taxes, but big multinational companies are not paying their fair share.
 In fact, corporate tax avoidance costs countries around the world an estimated US$500 billion annually.

 This money is desperately needed to fund vital public services – from educating children to vaccinating populations against COVID-19.
 And in developing countries, these public services can be the difference between life and death.

 We all pay tax, but right now, big companies aren’t paying their fair share.
 This takes billions of dollars away from vital public services every year and the world’s poorest people are suffering as a result.